Doctoral Degree in Communication

 Thank you for your interest in the Ph.D.
 Program in Communication at the University of New Mexico.
 I'd like to take a moment to describe why you should consider the University of New Mexico's doctoral program in Communication.

 First, the Department of Communication and Journalism at the University of New Mexico enjoys a national reputation for providing a high quality program leading to the doctoral degree.
-The National Communication Association’s most recent reputational study ranked our PhD program #2 in the country in intercultural communication, and in the top 15 in health communication, top 20 in organizational communication, and top 25 in critical-cultural and rhetorical communication.

 Second, the doctoral program has a distinctive mission and focus unlike any other program in the U.S. Our mission is to promote the study of communication, culture, and change.
 The curriculum and research programs of our faculty address culture broadly as pertaining not only to social/psychological orientations held by particular groups, but also emergent identities, as well as transforming discursive practices and norms, locations of speaking/acting/producing, environmental perceptions and practices, organizational systems, institutional structures, and artistic and mediated forms.
 Within the department, the Institute of Communication, Culture, and Change aims to engage faculty and student research with communities to address local and international social and environmental justice issues.

 Third, the Ph.D.
-Program offers three areas of emphasis: inter/cultural communication, culture and health communication, and culture and mass communication.
+Program offers three areas of emphasis: inter/cultural communication, culture and health communication, and culture and media.
 The program is designed to prepare individuals for university teaching and research positions, though some of our graduates desire to go into the public sector and find excellent positions in their fields.
 We encourage and engage a breadth of theoretical and methodological orientations to the study of communication.
 We offer ample courses each term in the department and encourage students to take courses and get engaged beyond the department, as well.
 Various campus research centers and programs provide opportunities for collaboration, such as the Latin American & Iberian Institute, the Southwest Hispanic Research Institute, the Institute for American Indian Research, Women Studies, Africana Studies, and Sustainability Studies.

 Fourth, we have outstanding faculty whose work is internationally recognized.
 The faculty ranks among the top schools in communication in research and creative publications and has contacts with research institutions in many countries, including South Africa, Kenya, Mexico, Puerto Rico, the West Indies, Australia, New Zealand, Germany, Denmark, England, Ireland, Palestine, Israel, Japan, India, China, and Taiwan.